TP Information Security Policy

 Web Security – All computer systems must use web security to stop malicious activities from websites.

-System Hardening – All company systems must use industry hardening standards for securing the systems prior to deployment.
+System Hardening – All third-party systems must use industry hardening standards for securing the systems prior to deployment.

-Personal Computer Systems – If company uses personal computer systems to access systems company must implement equivalent or greater security measures as it would for company owned computer systems.
+Personal Computer Systems – If a third-party uses personal computer systems to access systems the third-party must implement equivalent or greater security measures as it would for the third-party owned computer systems.
 Examples of security measures include the following:

 All connected personal computers have adequate security protection such as up to date anti-virus software.